Devrukh: People & history

-History tells us that Shivaji and Sambhaji visited Devrukh frequently.
-Shivaji visited Shri Soljai temple many times.
+History tells us that Chhatrapati Shivaji Maharaj and Chhatrapati Sambhaji Maharaj visited Devrukh frequently.
+Chhatrapati Shivaji Maharaj visited Shri Soljai temple many times.
 Devrukh lies on the shortest way from Raigad fort to Vishalgad fort in the Konkan route.
-Chousupi in Devrukh is a famous place, which was used as a horse stable during the time of Sambhaji.
-Kavi Kalash was the caretaker of this place.
+Chousupi in Devrukh is a famous place, which was used as a horse stable during the time of Chhatrapati Sambhaji Maharaj.

 Devrukh was the birthplace of social reformer Parvatibai Athavale.
-As well as birthplace of Shankar Dhondsheth Sardal and his daughter Vimal Shankar Sardal, freedom fighter.
-Shankar Dhadsheth Sardal played an important role in Bhudan-Chalval with Vinoba Bhave.
-Shankar Sardal converted Leela Vishvabhar Kanadi literature in Marathi.

 Water sources

-Saptalingi River & Bav River are the rivers providing water to this village.
+Saptalingi River and Bav River are the rivers providing water to this village.
 Bavnadi is starting from Sahydri hills near to Chandoli sanctuary and Saptlingi also starting from Sahydri hills.
-Saptlingi means Seven shiva temples situated on the bank if this river like Vadeshwar, Nilkanteshware etc.
+Saptlingi means Seven shiva temples situated on the bank if this river like Vadeshwar, Nilkanteshwar etc.

 Educational facilities

 Devrukh Shikshan Prasarak Mandal, Devrukh, Founded in 1927, is one of the oldest educational institutes from Konkan Region of Maharashtra.
-Devrukh Shikshan Prasarak Mandal (DSPM) was founded in 1927 by Hon'ble Late Shri Kakasaheb Pandit, Shri Dadasaheb Mavlankar (first Speaker of Lok Sabha), Late Shri Vinayakrao Ketkar (Attorney at Law), Late Shri Dadasaheb Pitre, Late Shri Raosaheb Kulkarni, Late Shri Dadasaheb Sardeshpande and other honourable like-minded citizens from Devrukh.
-In 1972, Late Shri Tatyasaheb Athalye along with Late Shri Vishwanathrao Sapre took up the massive task of bringing college education to the doorstep of the local masses, by setting up the twin Arts and Commerce faculties in the Devrukh campus.
-Late Shri Arun V Athalye, who had stood personal guarantee to massive Term Loans extended to the institution, was instrumental in making the institution debt-free and had donated his personal collection of paintings of Old Masters from The Bombay School of Art to the institution.

-The institution runs the New English School, Devrukh, which was set up in 1927, and educates students from Standard V thru' Standard X and boasts of a long list of well placed alumni.
+Devrukh, which was set up in 1927, and educates students from Standard V thru' Standard X and boasts of a long list of well placed alumni.
 The institution has a Jr College of Science named Guruvarya Kakasaheb Sapre Jr College of Science which was started to commemorate the memory of one of its illustrious Head Masters, Late Kakasaheb Sapre.
 The institution also has set up an English Medium School, Smt.
 Arudhatee Arun Padhye English Medium School, Devrukh, which has received recognition from the Government of Maharashtra.
 The school educates from Nursery and kindergarten thru' Standard VIII and is developing further, with a current student strength of about 400 students.
 Soljai devi Temple is most attractive newly built.
 Matru Mandir society is a charitable institution that runs many hospitals, farms, hostels, orphanages since 40+ years.

 The Rajendra Mane College of Engineering and Technology is located at distance of about 5 km from the town of Devrukh.